luizgustavocosta/virtual-threads/README.md

      vus_max........................: 50      min=50      max=50%                                                                                        luizcosta@MacBook-Pro-de-Luiz k6 %

 ````
-Comparing the 2 logs we can see clearly how the Virtual Threads address the concurrent situation 4,5x faster.
+Comparing the 2 logs, we can see clearly how the Virtual Threads address the concurrent situation 4,5x faster.
-Keep in mind, just applying one configuration
+Keep in mind, that just applying one configuration

 | # | Configuration    | Requests |Concurrent | Server Threads | Time taken for tests in seconds |
 |---|------------------|----------|-----------|----------------|---------------------------------|